gokubi/policies/reporting_guidelines.md

 # Reporting Guidelines
+These are guidelines for reporting violations of Kairos Community Code of Conduct.

+## 1. Reporting In-Person at an Event

 If you believe someone is violating the code of conduct we ask that you get yourself safe and report it immediately to the designated point of contact at the event.